Nashkapz/EthproofAssessment/README.md

-# Kapzeum Token
+# Creating Token

-This program demonstrates the basic syntax and functionality of creating a token using the Solidity programming language.
+This program demonstrates the creation of a token using the Solidity programming language.
 The purpose of this program is to understand the basic requirements of token i.e. it's name, abbreviation and two important functionalities which are minting token to add new token in the current flow of blockchain and burn function to remove the token from the blockchain.

 ## Description

-In this program we build a contract named MyToken in which we created a token and described it's name and abbreviation and total supply provided and then mapped the address to the value as balance.
+In this program we built a contract named MyToken in which we created a token and described it's name and abbreviation and total supply and then created a mapping of address to a uint value as balance.
 After that we minted the tokens and added the value to total supply and to the balance of the addresss.
-Atlast we created a function named burn which deducts the the value from total supply as well as the balance if and only if the value is less than or equal to the balance.
+Atlast we created a function named burn which deducts the the value from total supply as well as the balance of address if and only if the value is less than or equal to the balance.

 ## Getting Started